tracer-monrepos/SSFAcomparisonPaper/README.md

 packages listed in [requirements.txt](/Python_analysis/requirements.txt) for the Python analysis.

-If you want to work locally with the R analysis, either from the ZIP archive or from cloning the GitHub repository to your computer:
+To work locally with the R analysis, either from the ZIP archive or from cloning the GitHub repository to your computer:

 -   open the [SSFAcomparisonPaper.Rproj](/SSFAcomparisonPaper.Rproj)
     file in RStudio; this takes some time the first time.